bbauska/W3Cx-5of5/README.md

 Class properties define the characteristic of the class itself: how many heroes have you built?
-And the class methods will correspond to the behavior of the class Hero: \"Hey!
-Please give me how many heroes from the rebels you've built\".
+And the class methods will correspond to the behavior of the class Hero: &quot;Hey!
+Please give me how many heroes from the rebels you've built&quot;.

-Let\'s see an example.
+Let&apos;s see an example.
 I will declare a property for the class Hero.
-We use the name of the class followed by \'.\' followed by the name of the property.
+We use the name of the class followed by &apos;.&apos; followed by the name of the property.

 Here, I declare that after the Hero class, because we explained this in